Skip to main content

 Movement of Natural Persons (MNP)

-PACER Plus facilitates the cross-border movement of skilled workers through targeted commitments on temporary entry and stay of specific service suppliers.
+PACER Plus will facilitate the cross-border movement of skilled workers through targeted commitments on temporary entry and stay of specific service suppliers.
 The MNP fact sheet provides further information.

 Labour Mobility Arrangement